theodom/MP_percussionModule/docs/Motion/rtde_motions.md

 | `AttributeError` (firmware < 5.9) | `ABORTED` | `moveUntilContact` not available; fallback not implemented |
 | Other exception | `FAILED` | Unexpected RTDE error |

-> `tool_speed` and `force_threshold` parameters are accepted but currently unused — `moveUntilContact` handles speed and threshold internally via firmware.
+> `tool_speed` parameter is accepted but currently unused — `moveUntilContact` handles speed internally via firmware.
 They are kept for the polling fallback path which is not yet implemented.

 ---